goyal-ishan/NourishFlow/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-Database-4169E1?style=for-the-badge&logo=postgresql&logoColor=white)

 ## 🎯 Project Objective
-**NourishFlow** is an event-driven system designed to continuously monitor supermarket inventories, identify high-risk perishable goods (e.g., Raw Chicken, Milk), and stream this data in real-time to match surplus food with available cold-storage facilities before it spoils.
+**NourishFlow** is an event-driven system designed to continuously monitor supermarket inventories, identify high-risk perishable goods (e.g.,Baked Foods, Milk,Paneer,Vegetables,Raw Chicken,etc), and stream this data in real-time to match surplus food with available cold-storage facilities before it spoils.

 ## 👋 The Problem I'm Trying to Solve
 It’s crazy how much perfectly good food ends up in landfills every single day just because of bad logistics.
-Supermarkets often have surplus food that requires refrigeration (like milk or raw meat), but they lack a real-time way to find nearby cold-storage facilities or food banks before it spoils.
+Supermarkets often have surplus food that requires refrigeration (like milk or paneer), but they lack a real-time way to find nearby cold-storage facilities or food banks before it spoils.

 I'm building this project to fix that gap. **NorishFlow** acts as a live monitoring system.
 It watches a supermarket's inventory, instantly spots items that need a fridge, and streams that data out so the food can be matched with a storage facility before it goes bad.